 Dmytro Doncov, 'Duch amerykanizmu', Literaturno-naukovyj vistnyk, 28.4 (1929), 357-71.

 Dmytro Doncov, Duch našoji davnyny, 2nd edn (Mjunchen, 1951).
-In his comments on the question of the totalitarian orientation of Doncov's views, David Svoboda writes that Oleksandr Zajcev finds totalitarian characteristics in Doncov's writings, while Mychajlo Cuhujenko, "on the contrary", finds a conservative and traditionalist component.
-I should note that, contrary to Cuhujenko's assessment, Doncov's totalitarianism did not contradict his conservatism and traditionalism - these concepts generally lie in different planes.
+In his comments on the question of the totalitarian orientation of Doncov's views, David Svoboda writes that Oleksandr Zajcev finds totalitarian characteristics in Doncov's writings, while Mychajlo Ćuhujenko, "on the contrary", finds a conservative and traditionalist component.
+I should note that, contrary to Čuhujenko's assessment, Doncov's totalitarianism did not contradict his conservatism and traditionalism - these concepts generally lie in different planes.
 The conservatism of the ideologist was closer to the German "Conservative Revolution", one of the sources of Nazism, than to, say, British conservatism.

 David Svoboda expresses some interesting and generally relevant considerations in the rather large Ordinary fascism?
 Difficulties with the OUN Ideology (pp. 443-98) subsection.
 He starts with a claim that the OUN has never become a unanimous army under a single leadership with a consistent strategy, as was the main characteristic of the fascist parties.
 He does not join the camp of those researchers who define the OUN as fascist; rather, he thinks it is more appropriate to describe it as a representative of integral nationalism.
 At the same time, he does not deny that the OUN and similar stateless Eastern European groups have gradually become more and more embracing of fascist ideology.
 Further on, he examines in detail the arguments of the participants of the debate on 'fascism' within the OUN; specifically, he comments quite favourably on my writings in which I distinguish the type of integral nationalism within non-state nations that is characteristic of the OUN from fascism, the full-fledged development of which is possible only within a state.
 David Svoboda also mentions my concept of 'ustashism', formulated on the basis of a comparison of the OUN with the Croatian Ustaša movement.
 Nevertheless, he maintains that I ignore the fact that "the two groups differed markedly in the aesthetics of rituals.
 The Ustaša cult of death bordered on necrophilia and was far more strongly imbued with Catholic religiosity" (p.
 472).
-In fact, I do not ignore these and numerous other differences; however, despite the differences between OUN and Ustaša, I still think that they (and several other similar nationalist organizations under a single type of ideological and political movement) belong to the same category of fascist organizations: revolutionary integral nationalism within non-state nations, which I provisionally call 'ustashism'.6
+In fact, I do not ignore these and numerous other differences, but I do not consider them as such that contradict categorizing the OUN, Ustaša, and several other similar nationalist organizations under a single type of ideological and political movements revolutionary integral nationalism within non-state nations, which I provisionally called 'ustashism'.6